 The filters essentially filter out sediments, chlorine, trihalomethanes, pesticides, and Volatile Organic Compounds (VOCs) among others.
 They can be installed as standalone water treatment systems or as supplemental systems.
 In addition, their size and production capacity can be tailored to allow their deployment in industrial, commercial, or domestic water filtration applications.

 In most instances, carbon block filters are employed together with other water filtration systems such as reverse osmosis systems.
 This increases the range of undesirable impurities filtered out consequently improving the water’s purity levels.
 NEWater has been manufacturing carbon block filters for over 20 years.
 Our filters are well known and revered for their exceptional quality, ease of use, and cost-efficiency.

-Carbon block filters utilize uniformly porous carbon blocks as the primary filtration barrier.
+They utilize uniformly porous carbon blocks as the primary filtration barrier.
 However, different impurities are filtered out by the carbon block filter distinctively.
-Underneath, we briefly look at the three primary mechanisms employed by carbon block filters to effectively extract unwanted pollutants.
+Underneath, we briefly look at the three primary mechanisms employed by carbon block water filters to effectively extract unwanted pollutants.

 ● Mechanical filtration.